 It would be best if you also thought about ladders.
 If the ladder stands at a slant to the bed, you’ll have to account for this.
 Note that it’s possible to remove the ladder from the bed.

 Safety comes into play here, too.
 A bed with ladders may be unsuitable for the children.
-If they’re younger children, a bed with stairs could be a more suitable option.
-Depending on their age, a standard children’s bed may even be better.
+A bed with stairs could be a more suitable option if they’re younger children.
+Depending on their age, a standard children’s bed may be better.

 How do you know if a child is ready for the top bunk?

-There are several different criteria that indicate whether a child is ready for the top bunk:
+Several different criteria indicate whether a child is ready for the top bunk:

-- The child is older than 6 years.
+- The child is older than six years.

 - The child can climb the ladder comfortably.